rhine3/audiomoth-guide/guide.md

 **Why do my AudioMoths count up from 00:00:00, 01/01/1970 UTC when I first plug them in?**:
 * Midnight on January 1, 1970 is called the "Unix epoch."
 Most operating systems measure time and date as a measure of how much time has elapsed since this time and date.
-* When you first attach batteries to the AudioMoth, it will start counting up from this time and date, so the time the AudioMoth shows when it is plugged into the computer is a measure of how much time the batteries have been your AudioMoth.
+* When you first insert batteries into the AudioMoth, it will start counting up from this time and date, so the time the AudioMoth shows when it is plugged into the computer is a measure of how much time the batteries have been your AudioMoth.
 So, usually you will not see a time of exactly 00:00:00, but instead
 * Watch the time when you first plug your AudioMoth into your computer.
-If the time starts counting up from exactly 00:00:00, it may indicate that the batteries were not correctly inserted into the AudioMoth, and it never started keeping time.
+If the time starts counting up from exactly 00:00:00, this may indicate that the batteries were not correctly inserted into the AudioMoth, and it never started keeping time.
 Detach your AudioMoth and check your batteries.

-On firmware v1.5.0 and beyond, applying the configuration to the AudioMoth once saves the configuration on the AudioMoth even if the batteries are lost.
+On firmware v1.5.0 and beyond, applying the configuration to the AudioMoth once saves the configuration on the AudioMoth even if the batteries are replaced or jostled.

 ## Set the time

 The time is automatically set when you set the configuration, unless you select the "Always require acoustic chime on switching to CUSTOM" option in the "Advanced Settings" tab of the configuration app.
-If that option is selected, or if the AudioMoth is configured but loses time due to a problem like loss of batteries, the time on the AudioMoth will need to be set.
+If that option is selected, or if the AudioMoth is configured but loses time due to batteries being replaced or jostled, the time on the AudioMoth will need to be set.
 If the AudioMoth is configured but the time needs to be set, the AudioMoth LEDs will have the following flashing pattern: red LED continuously lit; green LED flashing quickly.

 There are three methods of setting the time.